Two burner gas grills are compact, cost-effective, and easy to use. That’s exactly why I love them!

 Additional features include porcelain-enameled cast-iron cooking grates, an electronic crossover ignition system, along with the standardized Flavorizer bar system that vaporizes grease and eases cleanup.

-With this unit, you also get a closed-cart design, a porcelain-enameled lid with a built-in thermometer, and stainless steel fold-down side tables that give you ample workspace.
+You also get a closed-cart design with this unit, a porcelain-enameled lid with a built-in thermometer, and stainless steel fold-down side tables that give you ample workspace.
 I also like having access to six tool hooks, which frees up my workspace.

 The Weber Spirit E-210 heats up quickly and distributes flame evenly.
 I set a timer and watched the thermometer rise to 500 degrees in under ten minutes.
 As with all of Weber’s products, finding replacement parts is also easy and can be done through the manufacturer’s website.